joemarlo/causal-tool/writeup/writeup.md

 ## Conclusion

 The original goal was to illustrate the basic concepts of causal inference.
 This was achieved but with some minor caveats.
-During the process, it became evident that the most important function learning many of the concepts is having the ability to tweak the underlying data generation process (DGP), similar to the simulation homework assignments.
+During the process, it became evident that the most important function to learning many of the concepts is having the ability to control the underlying data generation process (DGP), similar to the simulation homework assignments.
 Combining the ability to control the DGP with animation is computationally expensive and programmatically challenging.
 As such, the DGP process was privileged over sleeker animations where necessary.

 Many of the concepts still do illustrate well.
-The matching methods and the regression discontinuity design are particularly insightful and are standouts for pedagogical tasks.
+The matching methods and the regression discontinuity design are particularly insightful and are standouts for pedagogical use.

 ### Next steps

 The tool currently has a wide breadth of concepts but is not comprehensive of the topics taught in the course.
-In an ideal world, a few more concepts would be included: notably a more prescriptive introduction to observational studies and illustrations of Bayesian Additive Regression Trees (currently being implemented with the help of George Perrett).
+In an ideal world, a few more concepts would be included: notably a more prescriptive introduction to observational studies and illustrations of Bayesian Additive Regression Trees - which is currently being implemented with the help of George Perrett.

-In addition, I would like to expand on the following:
+In total, I would like to expand on the following:
-- A new page summarizing the key assumptions of causal inference
+- A new page summarizing the key assumptions of causal inference.
-- Adjustments to the treatment effects page that further visualize the simulation work.
-Specifically animating the simulations so results "fall down" and accumulate into histograms
 - A new page covering observational studies.
 It would introduce observational studies and focus on the problem of overlap via the data generation process in a similar manner as the regression discontinuity page.
-Balance and IPTW concepts should also be covered
+Balance and IPTW concepts should also be covered.
+- A new page on Bayesian Additive Regression Trees.
+This would integrate George's work into the tool.
+- A new page on instrumental variables.
+- Adjustments to the treatment effects page that further visualize the simulation work.
+Specifically animating the simulations so values "fall down" and accumulate into histograms.
 - Additions to the regression discontinuity page.
 Enabling the ability to specify different functional forms across the left and right sides of the cutoff.
 And including different bandwidths across the left and right sides of the cutoff.
-- A new page on Bayesian Additive Regression Trees.
-This would integrate George's work into the tool.

 <!--
 1-2 pages